 - Improved performance – die casting parts are proven to improve general performance such as Mpg and vehicle handling.

 Pressure Die Casting vs. Gravity Die Casting

-At Dean Group, we offer two different methods of die casting; pressure die casting and gravity die casting.
-We can help you to decide which is better for your requirements following a discussion over your specifications.
+At Dean Group, we offer two different methods of die casting: pressure die casting and gravity die casting.
+While there are some significant differences between these two types of casting, we can help you decide which is better for your requirements, following a discussion over your specifications.

-The factors that you need to take into consideration when making the decision between these two processes include batch and annual quantities, complexity and surface finish as well as the type of material you would like to use and the lead time you require.
-In order to get the right finished product, it is important that you make the right selection for your specifications.
-To find out which process is most suited to your project, get in touch with our team.
+In order to get the right finished product, it is crucial that you make the right selection for your specifications.
+To find out which process is most suited to your project, get in touch with our experienced team.

 Casting Process Specialists

-Dean Group are a family owned foundry who have offered superior die casting to our valued clients for over 40 years.
-As a member of the Cast Metals Federation, you know you can trust us to guide you through your project and provide you with an excellent final result.
+Dean Group are a family-owned foundry with over four decades of casting experience.
+We’re a member of the Cast Metals Federation and BSI ISO 9001:2015 accredited, so you know you can trust us to guide you through your project and provide you with an excellent final result.
 Contact our expert team today by calling 0161 775 1633.